-Bay salinity regimes and effects on SAV distribution patterns species diversity and distribution throughout the Bay, including sediment type, wave energy, and light availability, their distribution is based primarily on their salinity tolerance.
+Bay salinity regimes and effects on SAV distribution patterns

+There are approximately seventeen species of SAV commonly observed in the Chesapeake Bay.
+While a number of factors influence SAV species diversity and distribution throughout the Bay, including sediment type, wave energy, and light availability, their distribution is based primarily on their salinity tolerance.